Deepayan137/blog/_posts/2021-03-28-A primer on Unsupervised Domain Adaptation.md

 #### Gradient Reversal

 [Ganin et al., 2016](https://arxiv.org/pdf/1409.7495.pdf) was one of the earliest works to explore domain adaptation via adversarial learning.
 The underlying principle is very simple.
-They formulate the problem as a classification task where the classifier should be able to perform well not just on source features but also on the target features.
-They define a feed-forward architecture that should be able to predict not just the label of the input but also its domain label i.e. whether it belongs to the source or target category.
+The authors formulate the problem as a classification task where the classifier should be able to perform well not just on source features but also on the target features.
+They define a feed-forward architecture that should be able to predict not just the **label** of the input but also its **domain label** i.e. whether it belongs to the source or target category.

 They decompose such a mapping into three parts (refer Fig.2.):

-1. $G_f(a\ feature\ extarctor)$ with parameters $\theta_f$ which maps the input $x$ into a $D$-dimensional feature vector ($f$) which is then mapped by
+1. $G_f(a\ feature\ extarctor)$ with parameters $\theta_f$ which maps the input $x$ into a $D$-dimensional feature vector ($f$)
 2. $G_y(label\ predictor)$ with parameters $\theta_y$ which maps the feature vector $f$ to a label space $y$.
 3. $G_d$ with parameters $\theta_d$, which maps the same feature vector $f$ to the domain label $d$.